What are your chances of acceptance?

 Dates:

-SUMaC offers two different programs that high school students can choose from, either a three-week virtual experience or a four-week residential experience.
-All participants immerse themselves in advanced mathematics through activities such as lectures, guided research, and group problem-solving.
-Space in the program is extremely limited; just 64 students are chosen for the virtual program and 40 are selected for the residential program.
+SUMaC offers two different formats of its SUMaC program that high school students can choose from, either a three-week virtual experience or a four-week residential experience.
+All participants immerse themselves in advanced mathematics through activities like lectures, guided research, and group problem-solving.
+Space in the program is limited; just 64 students are chosen for the virtual program and 40 are selected for the residential program.

 Dates: